 Starr’s thorough investigation had cost $70 million of public money, so the Judiciary Committee did not carry another unnecessary investigation.
 They moved directly to vote on which articles of impeachment to recommend.
 They choose 2: perjury and obstruction of justice.

 There are no angels in Congress

-Turns out, many of the incensed congressmen had committed adultery, including Henry Hyde, Bob Livingston, Bob Barr, Helen Chenoweth-Hage, Steven LaTourette, Newt Gingrich, and even Dan Burton who had said in the House “No one (…) regardless of what branch of government they serve, should be allowed to get away with these alleged sexual improprieties.”
+Turns out, many of the incensed congressmen had committed adultery themselves.
+The list including Henry Hyde, Bob Livingston, Bob Barr, Helen Chenoweth-Hage, Steven LaTourette, Newt Gingrich, and even Dan Burton, who had said in the House: “No one (…), regardless of what branch of government they serve, should be allowed to get away with these alleged sexual improprieties.”
 Married Burton had a natural child with his mistress.

 Now that they were all outed, the House voted.
 And William Clinton, 43rd president of the United States, was impeached on October 8, 1998.

 Later on, it was decided to call witnesses, which the senators were not too comfortable with.
-After all, this was a sexual case and the testimonies were bound to get really personal.
+After all, this was a sexual case, and the testimonies were bound to get really personal.
 So the witnesses’ interviews were filmed elsewhere.
 And only the relevant excerpts were played for the senators.

-Meanwhile, the defense admitted that Clinton had acted in a morally reprehensible way, but that his actions were not grounds to impeach a president of the United States.
+Meanwhile, the defense admitted that Clinton had acted in a morally reprehensible way.
+Yet, that his actions were not grounds to impeach a president of the United States.
 “Would it put at risk the liberties of the people to retain the President in office?”
 Charles Ruff asked.